Azure/azure-functions-durable-extension/samples/correlation-csharp/getting-started.md

 ## Run the samples

-Refer to the [sample scenarios section](Readme.md#sample-scenario) to find a list of available scenarios and descriptions of each one.
+Refer to the [sample scenarios section](Readme.md#sample-scenario) to find a list of available scenarios and descriptions.
 Please note that all scenarios are not supported yet.
 To execute samples, call the `HttpStart_*` functions as the endpoints.
 For example, you can try sending a request to the `/api/HttpStart_SimpleOrchestration` endpoint of your Function App.
 To run a complex orchestration, try `/api/HttpStart_MultiLayerOrchestrationWithRetry`.

 ## Diagnose the Telemetry